xyongLu/CMSA/README.md

 # CMSA
 [Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images](https://arxiv.org/abs/2412.02197)

-The code will be released upon the publication of the manuscript
+The code will be released upon the publication of the manuscript.

 # Introduction

 - Low-resolution images pose challenges for accurate feature extraction in vision tasks.
 - CMSA addresses this by enhancing multi-scale feature extraction and interactions effectively.
-- CMSA employs a novel cascaded multi-scale attention to facilitate multi-scale feature integration, replacing conventional downsampling operations that often result in substantial information loss in low-resolution contexts.
+- CMSA employs a novel cascaded attention mechanism to facilitate multi-scale feature integration, replacing the downsampling operations that often result in substantial information loss in low-resolution contexts.
 - Experimental results demonstrate that this method boosts performance in practical applications such as human pose estimation, head pose estimation, and more with low-resolution images.

 ## Architecture